dsc-courses/practice.dsc10.com/problems/su22-final/q11-true-false-disc09.md

 # BEGIN SUBPROB

-For a given sample, an 90% confidence interval is narrower than a 95% confidence interval.
+For a given sample, a 90% confidence interval is narrower than a 95% confidence interval.

 ( ) True